 The next thing we need is a build system.
 The build system that we're going to be using is called Meson.
 We already installed the

 elementary-sdk.
 What we're going to do in this step is create the files that tell Meson how to install your program.
-This includes all the rules for building your source code as well as correctly installing your .desktop and appdata files and the binary app that results from the build process.
+This includes all the rules for building your source code as well as correctly installing your icons, .desktop, and metainfo files and the binary app that results from the build process.

 Create a new file in your project's root folder called "meson.build".
 We've included some comments along the way to explain what each section does.
 You don't have to copy those, but type the rest into that file: